shell-raiser/Qiskit-Developer-Certification-Notes-and-Code/README.md

 ### 1 min qiskit

 Snippets from the [1 min qiskit playlist](https://youtube.com/playlist?list=PLOFEBzvs-VvpOCmJ9BonUhf7NYB4d1p0e)<br>
 These are not complete code, each cell represents a video's content.
-The variable names are changed to keep things coonsistent with my learning.
+The variable names are changed to keep things consistent with my learning.

 ---
 ### NPTEL Notes